Erratum to "Higher order scrambled digital nets achieve the optimal rate of the root mean square error for smooth integrands": Introduction

-In this paper we introduce a randomization of quasi-Monte Carlo algorithms (which use digital nets as quadrature points) such that the RMSE converges with $\mathcal{O}(N^{-\alpha-1/2+\varepsilon})$ (for any $\varepsilon > 0$) if the integrand has square integrable partial mixed derivatives up to order $\alpha$ in each variable.
-This result holds for any $\alpha > 0$ and it is known that this result is best possible, see \cite{Nov88}.
+In this paper, we introduce a randomization of quasi-Monte Carlo algorithms (which use digital nets as quadrature points) such that the RMSE converges with $\mathcal{O}(N^{-\alpha-1/2+\varepsilon})$ (for any $\varepsilon> 0$) if the integrand has square integrable partial mixed derivatives up to order $\alpha$ in each variable.
+This result holds for any $\alpha> 0$ and it is known that this result is best possible; see~\cite{Nov88}.
+Notice that it is necessary, in general and thus also for our algorithm, for the integrand to have additional smoothness to achieve this rate of convergence.

 For the reader familiar with scrambled digital nets, we briefly describe the algorithm.
 The details on scrambled digital nets will be given in the next section.